JeanLouisPIERA/Escapegame/Readme.md

     ## Detailed descriprion of Packages
     * This Program is built and divided in 3 packages :
-        ** the first one : the Combinaisons package called combi.
-It is framed by an interface that defines 2 abstracts methods : tirer & combiner and a method print as well.
+        ** the first one : the Combinaisons package called Combinaisons.
+It is framed by an superclass that defines 2 abstracts methods : tirer & combiner and a method print as well.
         2 classes override these methods :
             *** the CombinaisonManuelle class enables the Human Player to define his secret combinaison by answering the computer's